 My Opinion on Franchises

 At this point, I find little motivation to get upset about franchises anymore.
 In my short 27 years on this earth, I have lived through 3 live action versions of Spiderman and 4 live action versions of Batman (soon to be 5).
 At one point, a film that never got made cast an unknown Armie Hammer as Batman.
 If a bad superhero movie comes out, I feel like a new version will come out within 5 years, so why bother?
+I also wish that studios would take more chances on smaller and original films, especially for theatrical releases.

 While properties tend to be fairly replaceable by design, the audience cannot replace the health and wellbeing of the people involved.
 Star Wars has had multiple cast members go through deeply personal problems based on their fan base.
 After playing Jar Jar Binks, Ahmed Best contemplated suicide when the members of the fan base sent him death threats and accused him of ruining their childhoods.
 Jake Lloyd left acting altogether because of the bullying and harassment he faced in school.
 In recent years, Kelly Marie Tran got bullied off social media, but ended up returning.
 Since then, all of these parts of the franchise have ended.
 New parts of the series have replaced them.
 All of this nastiness and bad behavior happened over something that largely faded (or will fade) into the background.

 Since almost all the IPs center on nostalgia, a good amount of the criticisms of them boil down to “it was not like that when I was younger.”
 However, IPs keep getting made because the studio, network, or company knows that an audience exists for them.
-Making something original remains risky because it relies on selling the audience something they may or may not have a remote interest in.
+Making something original remains risky because it relies on selling the audience something they may or may not have an interest in.

 Over the past few years, a Nerdwriter video that focused on the “epidemic of passable movies” keeps coming back to me.
 In the video, Evan Puschak discusses how Hollywood keeps pumping out movies that are just “good enough.”
 I have since heard this argument a few times.